newrelic/newrelic-ndk-agent/README.md

 ## Known Issues

 #### Stack frames will be unsymbolicated
 Stacks will be reported with the symbols provided by the app.
 If symbols are stripped prior to release, nine will be available for crash stack frames.
+We are working to address this.

 ### For full details see: